The Journals of Gerontology: Series A March 31, 2021

 Endpoint

-Key result: A structured physical activity program significantly reduced the risk of major mobility disability compared to a health education program among older adults.
+Key result: The physical activity program significantly reduced the incidence of major mobility disability over a 2.6-year follow-up.

 Tailored to your role